Transition to Retirement Pension: What Is It & How Does It Work?

 What is a Transition to Retirement Pension?

-A transition to retirement pension is an income stream you can commence with your super balance once you have reached your superannuation preservation age, even if you are still working.
+A transition to retirement pension is an income stream you can commence with your super balance once you have reached age 60, even if you are still working.

 A transition to retirement (TTR) pension can supplement your work-related earnings if you decide to reduce to part-time or casual work in the lead up to full retirement.